sandhyatimsina00-cmyk/Paws-and-Paradise-System-Design/README.md

 4️⃣ Breeding Recommendation Concept

 User Story

 As a pet owner, I want help finding a compatible match for my pet to produce healthy offspring.

-Highlights
+Core Idea

-Fascinating and engaging for customers
+- Fascinating and engaging for customers

-Staff-controlled for safety
+- Staff-controlled for safety

-Intended for pet owners looking for recommended matches
+- Intended for pet owners looking for recommended matches

 📎 Conclusion